 Overview

-The Falkland Islands (Islas Malvinas) lie 500km east of the coast of Argentina.
-Many people know a bit about their history, but few are aware of the wilderness beauty of this remote archipelago in the South Atlantic Ocean.
-The islands have an unpolluted hilly environment with sprawling, wind-buffeted, tree-less landscapes and white sand beaches.
-A huge variety of wildlife inhabits or visits the archipelago and the fauna outnumbers the human population by 10-1.
+The islands have an unspoilt hilly environment with sprawling, wind-buffeted landscapes and white sand beaches.
+A huge variety of wildlife inhabits or visits the archipelago and the fauna outnumbers the human population by 10 to 1.
 At least five species of penguin crowd the shores of the Falklands - gentoo, macaroni, rockhopper, king and African penguin.
-Elephant seals, sea-lions and seals, an abundance of birds, minke and killer whales can be spotted here, their mournful cries carried on the incessant winds.
+Elephant seals, sea-lions and seals, an abundance of birds, minke and killer whales can all be spotted here.

 Read More